bvschaik/julius/RUNNING.md

 Julius requires the original Caesar 3 files to run.
 This can be an old CD-ROM version, or a digital copy from either [GOG](https://www.gog.com/game/caesar_3) or [Steam](https://store.steampowered.com/app/517790/Caesar_3/).

+Note that there are [command line options](#command-line-options) which are available to all platforms.

 ## Windows

 Julius supports Windows XP and higher.